RESEARCH STARTER

 Landscape

-Tucson is approximately 100 miles southeast of Phoenix, and 45 miles north of the Mexican border.
+Tucson is approximately 100 miles southeast of Phoenix and 45 miles north of the Mexican border.
 The city covers about 225 square miles, although the metropolitan area in Pima County is about twice that size.
 The city is surrounded by five mountain ranges: the Rincon Mountains to the east, the Tucson Mountains to the west, the Santa Catalina and Tortolita Mountains to the north, and the Santa Rita Mountains to the south.

 The Catalinas are the largest range and include Mt.
-Lemmon at just over 8,500 feet—high enough to allow for the a ski resort in nearby Summerhaven.
+Lemmon at just over 8,500 feet—high enough to allow for a ski resort in nearby Summerhaven.
 The average elevation in the city is approximately 2,400 feet (730 meters).
-Average winter temperatures are 70 degrees Fahrenheit (21 degrees Celsius) during the day, and dip to just above freezing at night.
+Average winter temperatures are 70 degrees Fahrenheit (21 degrees Celsius) during the day and dip to just above freezing at night.
 Summertime temperatures often hit daytime highs over 100 degrees Fahrenheit (38 degrees Celsius), with nighttime respites in the 60s and 70s (15–20 degrees Celsius).
-Tucson typically sees 300 to 350 days of sun per year, with only about 12 inches of rain—typical rainfall for dry southwestern cities, but in sharp contrast to most major cities in the rest of the southeast.
-Residents know to protect their parked cars with window shades, otherwise, the desert sun will destroy interior upholstery, particularly dashboards, within a year or two.
+Because of climate change, Tucson has experienced higher temperatures and seen less precipitation in the twenty-first century.

 The Tucson landscape is dotted with dry riverbeds, including deep channels known as arroyos that can easily sweep away cars during flash floods.
 Much of the area’s architecture tends toward sprawl, as the sandy soil best lends itself to building out rather than up.
 American Indian homes were made of adobe—a mix of mud, sand, and water.
 Many modern homes are typically one-story ranch designs made of brick with relatively flat, tiled roofs.
 Water is at a premium, and the city encourages the use of native desert landscaping rather than the typical expanses of grass seen in the northern United States.